3801 SW Longview Rd, Lee's Summit, MO 64081

 Harris Park Community Center (110 SW Blue Parkway)

-Below we have provided you a few of the unwritten rules to help improve your visit and your workout.
+Below we have provided you with a few of the unwritten rules to help improve your visit and your workout.
 We are here for you, please do not hesitate to ask us for assistance!

 PLEASE Be considerate of others

 2) Be courteous and allow others to work in between sets if needing/wanting the same equipment

 3) Help wipe down and adjust/reload or unload weight between sets back to where it was when “working in”